aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/README.md

 ### Sample Cost Table

-The following table provides a sample cost breakdown for deploying this Guidance with the default parameters in the US East (N. Virginia) Region for one month.
+The following tables provide sample cost breakdown for deploying this guidance with the default parameters in the US East (N. Virginia) Region for one month.
-As of July, 2025 the costs for running this Guidance with the default settings in the US East (N. Virginia) `us-east-1` region are shown below for SLURM and EKS based clusters respectively:
+As of July, 2025 the costs for running this Guidance with the default settings in the US East (N. Virginia) `us-east-1` region are shown below for HyperPod SLURM and EKS based clusters respectively:

 #### HyperPod cluster with SLURM Infrastructure